-In a literature review130 relational approaches were associated with positive outcomes in Australian and New Zealand in all models of intensive family intervention with families where there was risk of a child removal in biand multi-cultural environments.
-131 Relational approaches were seen as being facilitated through high contact with families, practical support and in-home service delivery, small caseloads, flexible timeframes and interagency teams to facilitate access to specialist services and through ensuring a consistent approach.
+In a literature review130 relational approaches were associated with positive outcomes in Australian and New Zealand in all models of intensive family intervention with families where there was risk of a child removal in bi- and multi-cultural environments.131 consistent approach.
 Relational approaches were also highlighted in research on peer coaches for parents with disabilities and involved in the child welfare system.132 When asked about the most important and valued characteristics of family peer coaches, parents identified coaches' relatability, perceived sameness, and trustworthiness.